berkaypehllivan/CSharpEgitimKampi301-401/README.md

 ## 📌 Episode 15: Project Implementation with Entity Framework
-We started this lesson by learning how to update the changes made on the tables we created in the last lesson on Visual Studio.
+We started this episode by learning how to update the changes made on the tables we created in the last lesson on Visual Studio.
 We added a column called Balance to the customer table and created a new table called admin.
 Then, on the diagram page named Model1.edmx in the Visual Studio app, we right-clicked on an empty area and selected Update Model From Database option and activated the Tables option in the window that opened, said finish and successfully brought the changes made on the SQL side to our application with a single click.
 Then we manually entered 5 new data in the guide table.
 We added this data for using in the form application.
 By comning to the Form1.cs(Design) part of our project, we added 3 textboxes to write Guide Id, Name and Surname to our application, 5 buttons in total as List, Add, Delete, Update and Get by Id at the bottom of them and finally we added a data grid view on the right side of page where the data to be pulled from database will be displayed and we edited the names we will use on the coding of the buttons and textboxes (such as btnListele, txtName, etc.).
 Then we moved to the code section and wrote the codes of the buttons that will enable the desired function to be fulfilled and finished this lesson.
 I have specified the button codes and explanations written below.

 **Codes:**